yuzawa-san/googolplex-theater/README.md

 * Add a cron job to pull the cast config file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
 * Run the application as a daemon using systemd or upstart or whatever you want.
 * Config is updated periodically as our dashboard needs change.
 The updates are automatically picked up.
-* If a screen needs to be refreshed, one can do so by accessing the UI and hitting a few buttons.
+* If a screen needs to be refreshed, one can do so by accessing the web UI and hitting a few buttons.

 ### Using a Custom Receiver